 Jessica White is in the second year of her MA in the Applied Social Psychology program and is the lab manager of DSP.
 Working under the supervision of Dr. O’Doherty, her thesis is looking to explore women’s experiences of contraceptive use, with a focus on intrauterine devices (or IUDs) and how contraception fits into women’s daily life experiences.
 Jess also completed her undergraduate honours thesis in the DSP lab, where she employed discursive psychology to examine how participants in the Ontario Vaccine Deliberation used descriptions of non-vaccinating parents to make rhetorical claims.
 Her research interests include women’s sexual health and contraception, public deliberation/deliberative democracy, discursive psychology and internet/online discourse.

 Vivian Nelson is a second-year Master’s student studying COVID-19.
 Her COVID-19 research interests pertain to vaccine hesitancy, trust, and perceptions of health related risk.
 Her ongoing thesis research aims to explore Ontarians’ perspectives on a potential COVID-19 vaccine.
-You can read about the preliminary findings of this work here.
+Read more about Vivian Nelson’s research here.
 Prior to the COVID-19 project, Vivian was drawn to research on telemedicine amongst Ontario’s aging population, CRISPR technology, and relationships.

 Mikaela Beijbom is in the first year of her MA in Applied Social Psychology.
 She completed her undergraduate honours thesis in the lab, utilizing critical discourse analysis to examine how popular North American health magazines construct women’s health.
-Her thesis research aims to explore parents’ perspectives on children and return-to-school during the COVID-19 pandemic.
+Her MA thesis research is exploring parents’ experiences of virtual schooling and parenting during the COVID-19 pandemic.

 Alexandra Boeriu is a fourth-year B.A Psychology student, with aspirations to attend law school upon graduation.
 She is currently completing an independent research project under the supervision of Dr. O’Doherty, which will focus on the current COVID-19 pandemic and trust.
 Outside of research, she is also the Chair of the Guelph Psychology Society and works as a receptionist at an emergency dental clinic.
 Her interests include travelling, fitness and the interplay between Psychology and the legal field.